 The “Memory of Treblinka” Foundation is one of many places that restore memory of those murdered in the Holocaust.
 We focus particularly on those who died in Treblinka or on their way there.

-We create the “Book of Names” of Treblinka victims – searching through Yad Vashem’s databases, the reports collected at the JHI, memoirs, pre- and post-war sources; interviewing the last living witnesses of the Holocaust, the families of the victims.
+We create the “Book of Names” of Treblinka victims – searching through databases, the reports, documents, memoirs, pre- and post-war sources; interviewing the last living witnesses of the Holocaust, the families of the victims.